openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
     * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.
     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier

+This specification also defines a new metadata parameter to publish whether the issuer supports anonymous token requests with the pre-authorized grant type.
+It is defined as follows:

+* `pre-authorized_grant_anonymous_access_supported`: OPTIONAL.
+A JSON Boolean indicating whether the issuer accepts token requests to exchange a pre-authorized code without client id.
+The default is `false`.

 ### Supported Credentials Object {#credential-metadata-object}